openstor/mds/README.md

-# MinIO Design System
+# OpenStor Design System

-The MinIO Design System is a design specification for all UI elements used in MinIO products.
+The OpenStor Design System is a design specification for all UI elements used in OpenStor products.

 ## How to test